-The EDF energy assessment centre is a large event with between 40 and 80 people attending.
+The EDF energy assessment centre is a large event with between 40 to 80 people attending.
 You will be judged on many different activities and at the end of it the people with the highest marks will get through to the second day and potential job offer.
-As there are so many people attending the assessment centre you have to make sure that you are the one who stands out of the crowd to say to EDF that you are the best candidate.
-You do this by ensuring that you are fully aware and prepared for all the different activities you will face.
+As there are so many people attending the assessment centre, you have to make sure to stand out from the crowd to say to EDF that you are the best candidate.
+You can do this by ensuring that you are fully aware and prepared for all the different activities you will face.

 There are normally two group exercises in the EDF energy assessment centre and they usually begin the day after an EDF presentation about the company and what you will expect during the two days.
 If you do not perform well enough during the first day of assessments, you will be asked to leave after breakfast at the beginning of the second day.
 Therefore it is imperative to do well throughout the day on every exercise and assessment you face.

 In the group exercise you are split into groups of between four and eight and are given a brief that relates to the job you have applied for.
 For example, you may be given the situation where a customer hadn’t been paying his bills for a significant period of time.
 You are given various other pertinent details relating to the case and as a group you have to decide on the best way to approach this subject.
 The main assessment of this exercise is how you integrate within the team as well as the other competencies of the company.
 You have to think and come up with explanations and suggestions that relate intrinsically with these key elements.

 Learn how you can improve your group exercise skills with JobTestPrep and you will see a marked improvement in your results.